The small, grey ghost – Blood cemetery

 It went into one of those half-tall headstones.
 (It was not a child’s marker, as I found out when I returned on November 1st.
 The link to that story is at the bottom of this page.)

-As you can see from my ‘ghost orb’ photograph, this is near the center of the cemetery.
+The grave is near the center of the cemetery.
 There is no way an animal could leave the graveyard without being seen, even at dusk.
 The cemetery isn’t that large, and a wide grassy area surrounds the headstones.

 Plus that, the stone that it vanished into is one of the smaller stones in the cemetery.
 There wasn’t any place for an animal to hide.
-(I looked, just in case.
-I really wanted a reasonable, logical, normal explanation.)

 I saw the remains of a faerie ring a few feet away, but that’s all.

 It would have been a very large cat.
 It was about 2 1/2 feet tall, and I’m not certain how wide.
 It was big.
-It was very fuzzy around the edges, which–from a logical (perhaps skeptical) viewpoint–suggested a massive Angora-type cat that had just been rolling in the dust so his fur was standing up.
+It was very fuzzy around the edges, which — from a logical (perhaps skeptical) viewpoint — suggested a massive Angora-type cat that had just been rolling in the dust so his fur was standing up.

 It was too “fluffy” (fuzzy-edged) to be a dog.
 And, it was far too large for any other kind of grey-colored field or domestic animal.